Geometry of ecological coexistence and niche differentiation

 ~

-For the TCRM, resource abundances can become nonphysically negative and instead of the subsets of stably-coexisting species being enumerated by the faces of positive convex hull, the subsets of stably-coexisting species are now enumerated by the faces of the convex hull of $\{\mathbf C_i\}_{i=1}^S \cup \{\mathbf 0\}$, the union of all consumption vectors and the zero vector.
-This can be seen by noting that one reason the PCH was introduced is because in the MCRM, resources were required to have non-negative abundances and could be depleted, but we wanted the equation \ref{Eq:cone-eq} to hold in order to make geometric arguments about coexistence cones.
-In the TCRM, this equation always holds even if resources are depleted because there is no overall factor of $R_\alpha$ in the TCRM equation for resources (e.q., \ref{Eq:populationTilman}), so it is not necessary to add additional points corresponding to depleted resources when forming the appropriate convex polytope.
+For the TCRM, resource abundances can become nonphysically negative and instead of the subsets of stably coexisting species being enumerated by the faces of positive convex hull, the subsets of stably coexisting species are now enumerated by the faces of the convex hull of $\{\mathbf C_i\}_{i=1}^S \cup \{\mathbf 0\}$, the union of all consumption vectors and the zero vector.
+This can be seen by noting that one reason the PCH was introduced is because in the MCRM, resources were required to have nonnegative abundances and could be depleted, but we wanted Eq.~\ref{Eq:cone-eq} to hold in order to make geometric arguments about coexistence cones.
+In the TCRM, this equation always holds even if resources are depleted because there is no overall factor of $R_\alpha$ in the TCRM equation for resources [e.g.,~\eqref{Eq:populationTilman}], so it is not necessary to add additional points corresponding to depleted resources when forming the appropriate convex polytope.
 The derivation of the properties of this convex polytope is essentially identical to the derivation of the properties of the PCH for the MCRM.
-See figure \ref{fig:TilmanCH} for a visualization of the relevant convex polytope and a case where resource abundances become negative.
+See Fig.~\ref{fig:TilmanCH} for a visualization of the relevant convex polytope and a case where resource abundances become negative.